Irreel/ConversationRecSys/README.md

 What's more, natural language interaction has a wide variety among individuals.

 ## Contribution
-I led the three-person team and implemented the natural langage generation model and semantic fusion/loss function in the training part.
+Led a three-person team and implemented the natural langage generation model and semantic fusion/loss function in the training part.
+Improved the generation language quality from *Distinct 0.6204* to *Distinct 0.9304*.

 ## Setup
 Python3.7